 Insuring salvage cars or vehicles with a rebuilt title can be tricky.
 Find out why some insurers refuse to cover them and others charge higher rates.

 Say you take a trip out to a used car dealership to look for a new car.
 You find several vehicles that would meet your needs.
 The only problem?
 When you look at the paperwork, you find that one of them has a rebuilt title.
 And the other has a salvage title.

 You’re concerned, but you’re not sure exactly what that means.
 Should you walk away?
 Use the status of the title as a bargaining chip?
 Just pull the trigger?
-This article is intended to help drivers understand what these title statuses mean, and what the car insurance implications are.
+This article is meant to help drivers learn what these title statuses mean.
+And how to get proper insurance for these cars.

 There is a big difference between a salvage and rebuilt title.
 A salvage title means that the vehicle was totaled.
 This could be from a natural disaster, vandalism, or a car wreck.
 Once a salvage vehicle is fixed, it gets a rebuilt title.
 A rebuilt title means the once-salvaged vehicle is now in satisfactory condition.

-Your insurer will probably take possession of your totaled car and sell it to a salvage car lot or someone who will rebuild it.
+Your insurer will take possession of your totaled car and.
+They'll sell it to a salvage car lot or someone who will rebuild it.
 Of course, your insurance provider will pay you for the car.
-Either they will pay you the actual cash value of the car in its current condition— or they will replace your car with one worth about the same amount.
+You'll be paid the actual cash value of the car in its current condition.
+Or they'll replace your car with one worth about the same amount.

 Wherever the car ends up, it gets registered as having a “salvage” title.
-This title will let potential buyers know that there has been significant damage done to the car.
+This title will let potential buyers know that there has been major damage done to the car.

 What does rebuilt title mean?
 If a car with a salvage title gets repaired, its title changes to “rebuilt.”
 In order to obtain this change in status, the car must go through a thorough inspection after it’s repaired.

-It would be prudent to get a second opinion from a mechanic that you trust before considering purchasing a vehicle with a rebuilt title.
-When a vehicle is severely damaged, it can be difficult to return it to its previous condition.
+It's prudent to get a second opinion from a trusted mechanic before purchasing a vehicle with a rebuilt title.
+When a vehicle is badly damaged, it can be tough to return it to its previous condition.